 Speeding is the most common type of traffic ticket.
-However, though speeding may be a common offence, having a speeding conviction can be detrimental to driver records and insurance.
+However, though speeding ticket may be a common offence, having a speeding conviction can be detrimental to a driver’s record and insurance.

 With speeding, the penalties get progressively more severe depending on the speed.
-Here’s the breakdown of speeding demerit points as it is set in the regulation:
+Here’s the breakdown of speeding demerit points as set in the regulation:

-- 15 km/hr over limit or less – no demerit points
+- 15 km/hr over the limit or less – no demerit points

 - Between 16 and 29 km/hr over the limit – three demerit points